knappologi/rock-paper-scissor-api-game/README.md

 **GET /api/games/{id}**

-Returns: game Id, game status, name of player one and two.
+Returns: if the game is in progress it will return with game Id, game status, name of player one and two.
+If the game is finished the players moves are included aswell.
 Example: `http://localhost:3002/api/games/001/`

+**GET /api/games/help**

+Returns: message with available requests.
+Example: `http://localhost:3002/api/games/help`

 ## Development & details
 ### Dependencies